opsnlops/lsl-telegram-bot/README.md

 This script polls the Telegram API and doesn't work in [webhook mode](https://core.telegram.org/bots/api#setwebhook).
 There's no technical reason why LSL shouldn't be able to handle the incoming requests from Telegram via [llRequestSecureURL()](http://wiki.secondlife.com/wiki/LlRequestSecureURL), other than Telegram refuses to talk to port tcp/12043.
 (Boo!
 Why Telegram, why??)

 Since this is just a proof-of-concept I did for myself, I'm not offering any form of tech support.
 You can ask me if you have a question, but I can't promise I'll have time to answer.
-(I'm a very very gal!)
+(I'm a very busy gal!)

 Pull requests would be lovely if you find this useful and make it better!